c-alanwill/employee-tracker/README.md

 When a user chooses to update an employee's role they are prompted to:
 * select an employee to update;
 * select the employee's new.
-Then this information is updated in the database.
+Then that information is updated in the database.

 ## Code